brillout/wildcard-api/docs/rpc.draft.md

 ### RPC Explained

--API consumed by third parties?
--More precisely are you willing to change your API?

 The reason is that with REST / GraphQL you build API endpoints without knowing who the consumer of your API is and what he needs.